 These polypeptides are shown to be able to cross the blood-brain barrier that separates the bloodstream from the brain.

-Once having gained entry into the brain, wheat polypeptides bind to the brains morphene receptor, the very same receptor that opiate drugs bind to.
+Once having gained entry into the brain, wheat polypeptides bind to the brains morphine receptor, the very same receptor that opiate drugs bind to.

-These polypeptides have been labelled ‘exorphins’ – short for exogenous morphene like compounds and this is what creates the mini-high followed by the mood and energy slump right after.
+These polypeptides have been labeled ‘exorphins’ – short for exogenous morphine-like compounds and this is what creates the mini-high followed by the mood and energy slump right after.

-Repeaded exposure to these exomorphins (the dominant of which has been named gluteomorphin) leads to serious imbalance in the brain and has been proven to lead to a far higher likelihood of depression and schizophrenia.
+Repeated exposure to these exomorphins (the dominant of which has been named gluteomorphin) leads to a serious imbalance in the brain and has been proven to lead to a far higher likelihood of depression and schizophrenia.